 Salesforce share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Salesforce's is 1.381.
-This would suggest that Salesforce's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Salesforce's is 1.243.
+This would suggest that Salesforce's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Salesforce overview

 Salesforce, Inc. provides customer relationship management (CRM) technology that connects companies and customers together worldwide.
-The company offers Agentforce, an agentic layer of the salesforce platform; Data Cloud; Industries AI; Salesforce Starter, a suite of solution for small and medium-size business; Slack, a workplace communication and productivity platform; Tableau, an end-to-end analytics solution for range of enterprise use cases and intelligent analytics with AI models, spot trends, predict outcomes, creates summaries, timely recommendations, and take action from any device; and MuleSoft, which provides building blocks to deliver end-to-end and connected experiences.
+The company offers Agentforce, an agentic layer of the salesforce platform; Data Cloud, a data engine; Industries AI for creating industry-specific AI agents with Agentforce ; Salesforce Starter, a suite of solution for small and medium-size business; Slack, a workplace communication and productivity platform; Tableau, an end-to-end analytics solution for range of enterprise use cases and intelligent analytics with AI models, spot trends, predict outcomes, timely recommendations, and take action from any device; and integration and analytics solutions, as well as Agentforce Command Center, an observability solution to manage, track, and scale AI agent activity.
 It also provides marketing platform; commerce services, which empowers shopping experience across various customer touchpoint; and field service solution that enables companies to connect service agents, dispatchers, and mobile employees through one centralized platform to schedule and dispatch work, as well as track and manage jobs.
-Salesforce, Inc. was incorporated in 1999 and is headquartered in San Francisco, California. .
+The company has a strategic partnership with Google to integrate Agentforce 360 with Google Workspace for sales and IT service, which expands the Salesforce Gemini integration.
+Salesforce, Inc. was incorporated in 1999 and is headquartered in San Francisco, California.

 Frequently asked questions